Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: METHODS

 We created \textit{test}, \textit{validation} and \textit{train} sets for each of the four segment durations.
-The \textit{test} sets were created by randomly selecting 15\% of the \textit{before camera movement segments}, and an equivalent number of \textit{not before camera movement segments}, thus achieving a balanced \textit{test} set of 130 segments in total.
-This process was repeated using the remaining data to create \textit{validation} sets, containing 112 segments.
+The \textit{test} sets were created by randomly selecting 15\% of the \textit{before camera movement segments} from each recording (in the event of a not whole number of segments, we rounded up), and an equivalent number of \textit{not before camera movement segments}, thus achieving balanced \textit{test} sets.
+This process was repeated using the remaining data to create balanced \textit{validation} sets.
 The remaining, unbalanced data were our potential \textit{train} sets.
 All the \textit{before camera movement segments} in the \textit{train} set were used to train each of the networks in the ensemble, while a different subset of \textit{not before camera movement segments} was used for each network (Fig \ref{Ensemble_explanation}(a)).
-This allowed us to use a larger portion of the data, while training each of the networks on a balanced dataset of 534 segments.
+This allowed us to use a larger portion of the data, while training each of the networks on a balanced dataset.